clescot/webappender/README.md

 two filters configuration :
 `X-wa-level-filter=LEVEL:WARN;MATCH:ACCEPT;MISMATCH:NEUTRAL,X-wa-level-filter=LEVEL:DEBUG;MATCH:ACCEPT;MISMATCH:DENY`

+##### Reduce logs with a headers size limit

+you can add the header 'x-wa-limit-headers-size', with a numeric value, to limit the size of the serialized logs.
+It will limit the size of the content serialized, before  the base64 encoding phase (i.e, the size specified can be 33% lower than the real size serialized).
+This header only works, on ChromeLogger.
+It means, that if you encounter a too large serialization, which cause an error on the server, and you cannot raise up the limit explained further in this document, you have to put a value lower than your server limit.

 ##### Customize logs with an EvaluatorFilter and a JaninoEventEvaluator
 Logback permits to add some [EvaluatorFilter](http://logback.qos.ch/manual/filters.html#evalutatorFilter).